-Microsoft 365 Enterprise also helps protect your sensitive data with Windows Information Protection and Bit locker, which is not included in Office 365 Enterprise.
+Microsoft 365 Enterprise also helps protect your sensitive data with Windows Information Protection and Bit Locker, which is not included in Office 365 Enterprise.
 They also provide the upgraded Azure Information Protection Premium Plan 1.

 So, what’s the best plan for your enterprise?

-Overall, Microsoft 365 Enterprise has added layers of data protection, security and device management features like Intune, givingadministrators a lot more control over devices and how data is accessed.
+Overall, Microsoft 365 Enterprise has added layers of data protection, security, and device management features like Intune, givingadministrators a lot more control over devices and how data is accessed.
 This makes Microsoft 365 Enterprise more robust for enterprises with services that can uphold over 500 users and devices.
-Although Microsoft 365 is at almost double the price of Office 365 Enterprise, the added security and ability to securely access corporate information from wherever they are is a great benefit.
+Although Microsoft 365 is almost double the price of Office 365 Enterprise, the added security and ability to securely access corporate information from wherever they are is a great benefit.

-For smaller businesses, the lower price point of Office 365 still harbours excellent value for the average user.
+For smaller businesses, the lower price point of Office 365 still harbors excellent value for the average user.
 Their services still allow the potential for the great success of your enterprise at a more budget-friendly cost per user per year.
 For more details about Office 365 and Microsoft 365 models, check out this article from Microsoft.

-In simple words, Microsoft 365 Enterprise is a combination of all features of Office 365 Enterprise, plus a variety of apps and add-ons for security, compliance and device management features.
+In simple words, Microsoft 365 Enterprise is a combination of all features of Office 365 Enterprise, plus a variety of apps and add-ons for security, compliance, and device management features.